Peer-to-Peer Loan

 I need a peer-to-peer loan.
 Where do I start?

 You have several options.
-What you seek is an investor who will take a second mortgage interest in your property and will not see repayment for five or more years.
+What you seek is an investor who will take a second mortgage interest in your property and will not see repayment for 5 years or more.
 To find such a person, you need to put out feelers in your circle of friends.
 You seek someone who will not only invest in the property, but a person who believes in you personally, and that you will put some sweat equity into the property so that there is a good chance of a positive return.

 You are also seeking someone who has a fundamental positive outlook on the real estate market in the neighborhood you seek to buy into.
 You need to seek out and find such a person.

-Peer-to-peer (p2p) loans are, as the name suggests, loans between people that are mediated by a third party.
-In some p2p loans, the borrower writes a proposal and investors choose whether to fund the loan.
-In other p2p loans, an intermediary funds the loan, combines the loan with others, and sells shares in the loans to investors.
-One great peer-to-peer lender is Lending Club.
+Peer-to-peer (P2P) loans are, as the name suggests, loans between people that are mediated by a third party.
+In some P2P loans, the borrower writes a proposal and investors choose whether to fund the loan.
+In other P2P loans, an intermediary funds the loan, combines the loan with others, and sells shares in the loans to investors.
+Two peer-to-peer lenders are Prosper and Lending Club.
 (Readers: If you know of others please comment below.)

 If you have a 401(k) account, ask your 401(k) plan administrator if loans are allowed under your plan.
 Not all plans allow loans, or limit loans to certain circumstances.
 I do not recommend taking a hardship distribution from a 401(k) account unless your situation is dire.